KareemAshraf33/KareemAshraf33/README.md

 </p>

 - 🏢 I'm a Software Engineer and FuLL Stack Web Devolper
-- 👨‍💻 As a Software Engineering, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As a Software Engineer, I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with JavaScript, Laravel, SQL , html , css and php or anything related to web development.
 - 🌱 I’m currently learning .net
 - ⚡ Fun Fact: I'm a padel tennis palyer